mbernardi1961/kermit/README.md

 It was particularly interesting building under the BSD and Solaris flavours, as I hadn't used either of these systems before.

 There are a few systems that SHOULD compile C-Kermit, but haven't been built for decades!
-These include the following: Coherent 4.2, BeOS 4.5 (Haiku), Minix 3.3, OpenStep 4.2 &amp; Plan9, I haven't managed to get C-Kermit on any of these working yet.
+These include the following: Coherent 4.2, BeOS 4.5 (Haiku), OpenStep 4.2 &amp; Plan9, I haven't managed to get C-Kermit on any of these working yet.

-C-Kermit will compile without any aditional libraries in a few OS instances, (ie all the requisite libraries were preinstalled).
+C-Kermit will compile without any aditional libraries / dependancies in a few OS instances, (ie all the requisite libraries were preinstalled).
-However for most Debian derivitives the follwing were needed:
+However for most Debian derivitives the follwing are needed:
 <li>make (if not installed) or cmake
 <li>gcc (if not installed)
 <li>clang (as an alternatve to gcc)